nickworonekin/puyo-text-editor/README.md

 # Puyo Text Editor
-Puyo Text Editor allows you to modify text in various Puyo Puyo games by converting the various text files to XML and visa-versa.
+Puyo Text Editor allows you to modify text in various Puyo Puyo and Hedgehog Engine 2-based games by converting the various text files to XML and visa-versa.
 The resulting XML files can be edited in your favorite text editor.

 ## Requirements
 * [.NET 5.0+ Runtime](https://dotnet.microsoft.com/download)